quire-api/quire-api/README.md

 # Quire API

-Quire API project is used to build the Quire API Reference for [Quire](https://quire.io)
+Quire API project is used to build the [Quire](https://quire.io) API Reference

 ## Tools